Bioinformatics - The Perfect Marriage of Computer Science & Medicine

 Figure 2.
 This codon table shows how the genetic code is converted into a sequence of amino acids that make up a protein (image courtesy of Schering-Plough).

 Variations in the DNA sequences of humans can affect how humans develop diseases and respond to medicines.
-While SNPs do not cause disease, they can help determine the likelihood that someone will develop a particular disease.
 Computational Biology, the actual process of analyzing and interpreting data, combined with Bioinformatics is used to for the technology called database-mining.
 With the completion of The Human Genome Project in 2003, vast amounts of genomic data have been made available for database-mining, the process of generating hypotheses regarding function or structure of a gene or protein of interest by identifying similar or dissimilar sequences in DNA.
 The International HapMap Project is designed to provide information to researchers with the HapMap, a catalog of common genetic variants that occur in human beings as well as a description of the variants and where they are located in our DNA.
 This catalog provided information that researchers need to link genetic variants to the risk for specific illnesses.

 How do scientists utilize computers for mining of biological data to study genetics and disease association?
 In this science project, you will utilize the World Wide Web to access free bioinformatics resources to search for a disease of interest, identify SNP(s) associated with that disease, and make a hypothesis regarding the effect of the SNP(s).
 These public databases provide a vault of information that can be searched in many ways.
 We have provided one example; however, you may use your own method.
 With the availability of millions of SNPs, scientists now believe that exciting advances in medicine are in our near future.
 It is now your turn to mine databases for SNPs and make a hypothesis on the outcome on the human phenotype based on your research.